Stephlat/dataChallengePerception/README.md

 * Predict the speaking activity of each tracked person.

 We provide the some basic visualization and evaluation scripts.
-The data are based on the [AVDIAR dataset](https://team.inria.fr/perception/avdiar/).The data can be downloaded [here](http://perception.inrialpes.fr/Free_Access_Data/dataChallenge/dataChallenge.tar.gz).
+The data are based on the [AVDIAR dataset](https://team.inria.fr/perception/avdiar/).
+The data can be downloaded [here](http://perception.inrialpes.fr/Free_Access_Data/dataChallenge/dataChallenge.tar.gz).

 ## Dependencies
 You need to install opencv-python and  numpy.
 Some other recommended librairies are listed on the.
 The scripts have been tested with opencv cv2 version 2.4.13 and python 2.7.12.